AMalekB-Research/claims-evidence-upload-ux/README.md

 I have seen first hand the pain points both the customer and employees experience.
-This naturalistic observation research task, was based directly on these observations over the 2.8 years I have been working in the role, handling inbound claims start to finish along with manning phonelines.
+This naturalistic observation research task, was based directly on these observations over the 2.8 years I have been working in the role, handling inbound claims from start to finish along with manning phonelines.
 I identified a critical friction point in the evidence submission journey that was costing the business an estimated £24,000–£38,000 per year in excess handler time.

+--
+## Context

+This is a self initiated portfolio project, uncommissioned - the employer is anonymised and available for discussion in interview.
+I did not have access to formal research data or analytics from my employer, this project relies on direct obeservational, research rather than a controlled study.

 ---
 ## The Problem Statement